Student Workers

 For more information on the I-9 Form, visit the I-9 Employment Eligibility Verification webpage.
 Additional information on completing the I-9 will be provided by your department.

-All new student workers must enroll in direct deposit through Employee Self Service.
+All new student employees must enroll in direct deposit through Employee Self Service.
 For instructions on setting up direct deposit information and how to navigate Employee Self Service, visit the Payroll Direct Deposit webpage.

 It is the employee’s responsibility to accurately add their account information and maintain their accounts (edits, changes, deletes).
 Employees may use their Employee Self Service portal to locate pay stubs and W-2 forms.